RQWorldblender/io_scene_numdlb/README.md

 **Both the model importer script and the animation importer script are now ready for daily use.
 Check out the branch `2.79_compatible` for a version of this addon compatible with <= Blender 2.79.
 The `master` branch will focus on >= Blender 2.80 and later, with Blender 2.83 LTS guaranteed to be compatible.
 There are a few limitations in both scripts:**

-* Vertex colors are set, but the alpha channel is not used, as there is no way to set it within the Blender UI.

 * Models must have their bone axises aligned, or animations will cause meshes to deform incorrectly.
 Models imported with the NUMDLB importer script and SMD (Valve Source Model) importer script take this into account.

 * Only transform and visibility tracks are supported by the NUANMB importer.
 Material and camera tracks are currently unsupported.